SocketX Server On-Premise Deployment

 Routine Updates

-- Updated container images are distributed through Eclypses.
+- Updated container images are distributed through Eclypses release channels.

 Fault Recovery